Knowledge Base

 What is online reputation management?

-Online reputation management, or ORM, is the practice of monitoring, influencing, and protecting how an individual or organisation is represented online.
-It covers everything from search engine results and content removal to Wikipedia oversight, AI profile management, social media, privacy protection, and crisis response.
+Online reputation management is the practice of monitoring and protecting how someone or an organisation is represented across the internet.
+The work covers search engine management, content creation and removal, and Wikipedia oversight.
+We also manage AI profile management, social media reputation, privacy protection and crisis response.

 Who needs online reputation management?